thrightguy/CloudToLocalLLM/README.md

   - Minimum: 8GB RAM, 4-core CPU
   - Recommended: 16GB RAM, 8-core CPU, NVIDIA GPU with at least 4GB VRAM for GPU acceleration
 - **Software Requirements**:
-  - The installer will automatically set up Docker Desktop and Ollama
+  - The installer will automatically set up Ollama as a Windows service
   - Alternatively, you can manually install one of these LLM providers:
     - [Ollama](https://ollama.ai/download) - Recommended for ease of use
     - [LM Studio](https://lmstudio.ai/) - Alternative with additional model options